cloudlinux/imunify360-documentation/docs/control_panel_integration/README.md

-# Control panel integration
+# Generic panels and no-panel installation and integration

 [[TOC]]

 ## Introduction

 Imunify360 can be installed directly on the server, independent of any panel, regardless of the administrative interface.

-It is also called stand-alone, non-panel, generic panel integration).
+It is also called stand-alone, non-panel, generic panel integration.

 #### Limitations